Wellesley Investments & Pensions Ltd.

 - Incorporating all of the above.

 When advising on investment and insurance products, Wellesley conducts a fair analysis of the market, analysing a broad range of products from those product providers operating in the Irish market.
-We do not restrict the types of investments or markets on which we advise.
 We may recommend overseas investments which are denominated in currencies other than the euro.

 We identify and assess the suitability of insurance, pension and investment products on offer to meet your needs and advise you accordingly.
 Where you instruct us to do so, we can receive and transmit orders in these products on your behalf to insurance companies and other product providers.
 You are not obliged to act on our advice.
 The decision to act on our advice remains with you.